-1 2 statute or lega al theory whatsoever including Health & Safety Code Section 3 42316.
-4 F. Dynamic Water Management.
-Dynamic Water Management (DWM) allows the 5 APCO O to delay the st tart dates and/or advance the end dates set forth in Paragraph 6 1.A a: nd 1.B for shall ow flooding on non-emissive years to save water if the 7 modif fication can be shown to have no effect on performance standards or the dust 8 contro ol measure effic ciencies required to meet the PM{10} NAAQS.
-9 i.
-For an area to o qualify for DWM, it must satisfy all of the criteria in 10 Attachment F F, the "2016 Owens Lake Dynamic Water Management Plan."
-11 ii.
-The APCO sl hall determine whether the criteria for DWM are satisfied and 12 shall inform t he City of the determination in writing.
-The City may 13 comment upo on the APCO's determination, but shall not appeal or contest 14 that determination in any administrative or judicial forum, under any law, 15 statute or lega al theory whatsoever including Health & Safety Code Section 16 42316.
-17 iii.
-If an area is a pproved for DWM, the City shall comply with the following 18 requirements : 19 1) Each year, the area must meet shallow flood wetness targets 20 by or before the approved DWM start day, and may be shut 21 off with no spring season ramping requirements after April 22 30.
-23 2) Each year, areas irrigated with sprinklers must meet shallow 24 flood wetness targets by or before two weeks before the 25 approved DWM start day, and may be shut off with no 26 spring ramping requirements after May 31.
-27 3) The APCO may order and the City is required to implement 28 BACM Shallow-Flooding on the DCM area or portion thereof if the APCO determines that emissive surface
+- F. Dynamic Water Management.
+Dynamic Water Management (DWM) allows the APCO to delay the start dates and/or advance the end dates set forth in Paragraph 1.A and 1.B for shallow flooding on non-emissive years to save water if the modification can be shown to have no effect on performance standards or the dust control measure efficiencies required to meet the PM10 NAAQS. - i.
+For an area to qualify for DWM, it must satisfy all of the criteria in Attachment F, the "2016 Owens Lake Dynamic Water Management Plan." - ii.
+The APCO shall determine whether the criteria for DWM are satisfied and shall inform the City of the determination in writing.
+The City may comment upon the APCO's determination, but shall not appeal or contest that determination in any administrative or judicial forum, under any law, statute or legal theory whatsoever including Health & Safety Code Section 42316. - iii.
+If an area is approved for DWM, the City shall comply with the following requirements: - 1) Each year, the area must meet shallow flood wetness targets by or before the approved DWM start day, and may be shut off with no spring season ramping requirements after April 30. - 2) Each year, areas irrigated with sprinklers must meet shallow flood wetness targets by or before two weeks before the approved DWM start day, and may be shut off with no spring ramping requirements after May 31. - 3) The APCO may order and the City is required to implement BACM Shallow-Flooding on the DCM area or portion thereof if the APCO determines that emissive surface